SModelS/smodels/docs/manual/source/TheoryPredictions.rst

 Naively one would expect that after all the |elements| appearing in the :ref:`constraint <ULconstraint>` have been selected, it is trivial to compute the theory prediction: one must simply sum up the weights (|sigBR|) of all the selected |elements|.
-However, the selected |elements| usually differ in their masses and/or lifetimes [*]_ and the experimental limit (see :ref:`Upper Limit constraint <ULconstraint>`) assumes that all the |elements| appearing in the :ref:`constraint <ULconstraint>` have the same mass/width (or mass and width arrays).
+However, the selected |elements| usually differ in their masses [*]_ and the experimental limit (see :ref:`Upper Limit constraint <ULconstraint>`) assumes that all the |elements| appearing in the :ref:`constraint <ULconstraint>` have the same efficiency, which typically implies that the distinct elements have the same mass arrays and widths.
-As a result, the selected |elements| must be grouped into *clusters* of equal masses/widths.
+As a result, the selected |elements| must be grouped into *clusters* of equal masses and widths.
-When grouping the |elements|, however, one must allow for small mass/width differences, since the experimental efficiencies should not be strongly sensitive to small changes in the mass of width of the particles appearing in the element.
-For instance, assume two |elements| contain identical widths and mass arrays, except for the parent masses which differ by 1 MeV.
-In this case it is obvious that for all experimental purposes the two |elements|
-are identical and should contribute to the same theory prediction (e.g. their weights should be added when computing the signal cross section).
+When grouping the |elements|, however, one must allow for small differences, since the experimental efficiencies should not be strongly sensitive to tiny changes in mass or width values.
+For instance, assume two |elements| contain identical mass arrays, except for the parent masses which differ by 1 MeV.
+In this case it is obvious that for all experimental purposes the two |elements| have the same mass and should contribute to the same theory prediction (e.g. their weights should be added when computing the signal cross section).
-Unfortunately there is no way to unambiguously define ''similar masses/widths'' and the definition should depend on the |ExpRes|, since different results will be more or less sensitive to differences in mass or widths.
+Unfortunately there is no way to unambiguously define ''similar efficiencies'' or ''similar masses and widths'' and the definition should depend on the |ExpRes|.
+In the simplest case where the upper limit result corresponds to a single signal region (which is rarely the case), one could assume that each element efficiency is inversely proportional to its upper limit.
-SModelS uses an UL map-dependent measure of the distance between two |elements|, as described in :ref:`distance <distance>`.
+Hence the distance between two |elements| can be defined as the relative difference between their upper limits, as described in :ref:`element distance <distance>`.

-If two of the selected |elements| have a :ref:`distance <distance>` smaller than a maximum value (defined by `maxDist <theory.html#theory.clusterTools.clusterElements>`_), they are gouped in the same cluster, as illustrated by the example below:
+Then , if the :ref:`distance <distance>` between two selected |elements| is smaller than a maximum value (defined by `maxDist <theory.html#theory.clusterTools.clusterElements>`_), they are gouped in the same cluster and their cross-sections will be combined, as illustrated by the example below:

 .. image:: images/ULcluster.png
    :width: 80%

+Notice that the above definition of distance quantifies the experimental analysis sensitivity to changes in the |element| properties (masses and widths), which should correspond to changes in the upper limit value for the |element|.
+However, most  |ExpRess| combine distinct signal regions or use a more complex analysis in order to derive upper limits.
+In such cases, two |elements| can have (by chance) the same upper limit value, but still have very distinct efficiencies and should not be considered similar and combined.
+In order to deal with such cases an additional requirement is imposed when clustering two |elements|: the distance between both elements to the *average element* must also be smaller than `maxDist <theory.html#theory.clusterTools.clusterElements>`_ .
+The *average element* of a list of |elements| corresponds to the |element| with the same common topology and final states, but with the mass array and widths replaced by the average mass and width over all the elements in the list.
+If this *average element* has an upper limit similar to all the |elements| in the list, we assume that all the elements have similar efficiencies and can be considered as similar to the given |ExpRes|.

 Once all the |elements| have been clustered, their weights can finally be added together